-A favorite hors-d’oeuvres or side dish for parties, holidays, family reunions and potluck dinners, deviled eggs are the star of the show on National Deviled Egg Day which is observed each year on November 2.
+National Deviled Egg Day features a favorite hors-d’oeuvre or side dish for parties, holidays, family reunions and potluck dinners.
+Deviled eggs shine as the star of the show each year on November 2nd.

-Deviled eggs are such a well-loved food that for which specially designed carrying dishes and plates have been made.
-The deli section of the grocery store prepares packaged deviled eggs, and they can be found in some convenience stores, too.
+This well-loved food wows guests during the holidays.
+Designers have even created specially designed carrying dishes and plates just so you can deliver your deviled eggs safely and in style.
+The deli section of the grocery store prepares packaged deviled eggs.
+They can even be found in some convenience stores, too.

 The first known print reference referring to the term “deviled” about food, appeared in 1786.
-It was in the 19th century that it came to be used when referring to spicy or zesty food, including eggs prepared with mustard, pepper or other ingredients stuffed in the yolk cavity.
+By the 19th century, devilish referred to spicy or zesty food.
+The term also applied to eggs prepared with mustard, pepper, or other ingredients stuffed in the yolk cavity.

 Enjoy this Basic Deviled Eggs recipe.